All comparisonsHabit Trackers

 Loop Habit Tracker

-Productive (Habit Tracker) fails first because it requires a cloud account to sync and manage habit data.
+Productive fails first because it requires creating and maintaining a cloud account or syncing service before maintaining habits.

 Verdict